vgul/simple-file-storage/README.md

 '
 ```

-To see chronological list of changes made to files:
+To see chronological list of changes made to files (for demo purposes):
 ```
 find . -type f -not -wholename \*public\* -a -not -wholename \*cache\* -a -not -name \*swp -printf '%T+ %p\n' | sort | less -SX
 ```